-Hotel Congress can be found near the corner of E. Congress Street and 5th Street, in historic downtown Tucson, Arizona.
-East Congress Street, a one-way street that runs WEST, is parallel to East Broadway Blvd, a one-way street going EAST.
+Hotel Congress can be found near the corner of East Congress Street and 5th Street, in historic downtown Tucson, Arizona.
+East Congress Street, a one-way street that runs WEST, is parallel to East Broadway Boulevard, a one-way street going EAST.

 5th Avenue connects these two streets.
 The Hotel Congress isn’t far from the railroad station.
 The Hotel Congress also has a great view of the city of Tucson, long enjoyed by its guests and staff, as well as by its spiritual residents and visitors.